 This month, the teenage drunk driver was sentenced to four years in prison with five years of probation, for which he will have an ignition interlock system installed in his car.

-Parents Must Be Open With Their Children About the Risks of Drinking and Driving
+Parents Must Be Open With Their Teenage Driver About the Risks of Drunk Driving

 Teenagers are cursed with an invincible mentality, where they hear how dangerous drinking and driving is.
 Yet, they believe these horrible situations would never happen to them.
 Peer pressure certainly does not help this.
 However, as a parent, you have the responsibility to start a conversation about teenage drunk driving early on, set some rules and reduce the risk by doing the following.